-- democratic media regulation
+- Democratic media regulation

-- democratic broadcasting regulation
+- Democratic broadcasting regulation

-- democratic internet regulation

-- restricting publication or broadcasting by the media.
+- Restricting publication or broadcasting by the media

 Consequently, it is difficult to give a definitive or even comprehensive list of the kinds of laws that hinder the media.
 Nevertheless, ten examples are given of laws that are commonly seen as hindering the media's role of providing news and information in the public interest.
 These are laws that: